-Eduardo Kac [ɛdwardoʊ kæts; ĕd·wâr′·dō kăts] (1962) is a Brazilian-American contemporary artist and professor whose artworks that span a wide range of practices, including performance art, poetry, holography, interactive art, telematic art and transgenic art.
+Eduardo Kac [ɛdwardoʊ kæts; ĕd·wâr′·dō kăts] (1962) is a Brazilian-American contemporary artist and professor whose artworks span a wide range of practices, including performance art, poetry, holography, interactive art, telematic art and transgenic art.
 He is particularly well known for his works that integrate biotechnology, politics and aesthetics.

 Kac began his art career in the early 1980s as performance artist in Rio De Janeiro, Brazil.
 Within a few years he was involved in exploring holography as an interactive art form.
 At the same time, he began creating animated poetic works on the French Minitel platform.